jsfanatik/vuestacks-chat-mevn-vuex-okta-auth/README.md

 ### Overview

-The VueStacks chat MEVN demo utilizes Vue-Router, Axios HTTP client, Express server, and Mongoose.js to post messages in a chatroom.
+The VueStacks chat MEVN demo utilizes Vuex, Vue-Router, Axios HTTP client, Express server, and Mongoose.js to post messages in a chatroom.

 This demo utilizes Materialize CSS for general styling.
 See the CDN located in ```public/index.html```